adamsteeber/rmrk-spec/extrinsics/rmrk1.0.0/entities/collection.md

 ## Metadata

-A collection SHOULD have metadata to describe it and help visualization on various platforms.
+A collection **SHOULD** have metadata to describe it and help visualization on various platforms:

 ```json
 {